 Staring at a screen for too long can also negatively impact your eyes.
 I’m not going to tell you that you’ll go blind, because that’s simply a myth, but blue light emissions will lead to increased eye strain and fatigue, causing blurred vision and headaches.
 Your RGB light setup probably isn’t helping either.

-You can wear a pair of eyeglasses that reduce harmful blue lights, without any reduction in color clarity.
+You can wear a pair of computer glasses that reduce harmful blue lights, without any reduction in color clarity.
 Alternatively you could just use the Night Light setting on your computer, which is already built into Windows 10.

 Being a pro gamer doesn’t have to be synonymous with “out-of-shape sedentary lifestyle”, not in the least bit.
 As long as you’re mindful and take proactive measures to exercise during breaks, eat better foods, and pay attention to aches and pains in your body, you can have Level 90 Fitness in-game and in reality as well!